firebase/firebase-js-sdk/docs-devsite/vertexai-preview.vertexaioptions.md

 {% endcomment %}

 # VertexAIOptions interface
-Options when initializing the Firebase Vertex AI SDK.
+Options when initializing the Vertex AI for Firebase SDK.

 <b>Signature:</b>